Female smegma: causes, hygiene and how to clean safely

 A finger holds a single dollop of smegma, it's like a large raindrop.
 (Artists depiction!)

-How much smegma you get is personal and changes with your overall health and habits, but cleaning can be tricky since smegma is oily and doesn’t always rinse off easily with soap and water.
+The amount of smegma you produce is personal and varies with your overall health and habits, but cleaning can be tricky since smegma is thick and oily and doesn’t always rinse off easily with soap and water.

 (Smegma is the yucky name given to what would normally be affectionately known as ‘dick cheese’.
 I know.
 We’re sorry.
 You get it, too.)